Tw1ddle/word-reactor/README.md

 ## How It Works ##

 The [markov-namegen haxelib](http://lib.haxe.org/p/markov-namegen) uses [Markov chains](https://en.wikipedia.org/wiki/Markov_chain) to generate random words.
-Given a set of words as [training data](https://en.wikipedia.org/wiki/Machine_learning), the library calculates the conditional probability of a letter coming up after a sequence of letters chosen so far.
+Given a set of words as [training data](https://github.com/Tw1ddle/MarkovNameGenerator/tree/master/embed), the library calculates the conditional probability of a letter coming up after a sequence of letters chosen so far.
 It looks back up to "n" characters, where "n" is the order of the model.

 The physics simulation is made using [Nape](https://github.com/deltaluca/nape), a 2D rigid body physics engine for Haxe.
-When balls containing topic words collide, new balls are created that contain words generated using the training data for those topics.
+When balls containing topic words collide, balls are added to the simulation that contain new words generated using the training data for those topics.

 ## Notes ##
 * Inspired by the [ball pool](http://mrdoob.com/projects/chromeexperiments/ball-pool/) experiment by [Ricardo Cabello](https://twitter.com/mrdoob) and the sample projects from [Nape](https://github.com/deltaluca/nape) by [Luca Deltodesco](https://github.com/deltaluca).